 What do I mean?

-I mean that what feels right during a product demo usually causes failure.
+I mean that what feels right during a sales product demo usually causes failure.

 For example, it probably feels right and intuitive to do a “ramp up” product demo.

-For most people, that seems like the right way to approach a product demo.
+For most people, that seems like the right way to approach a product demonstration.

-But that approach causes friction in your deal.
+But that approach causes friction in your sales process.

 In this post, I’m going to teach you 7 tactics that will make your product demo devilishly persuasive.

 PS: Grow your sales skills: Sign up for our FREE Product Demo Master Class